skrey/yellow-extensions/source/help/en/how-to-adjust-media.md

 ---
 Title: How to adjust media
 ---
-All media is located in the `media` folder.
+All media files are located in the `media` folder.
 You can store your images and other files here.

     ├── content
     ├── media